MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 - Clear-SPContentDatabaseSyncData - The new Clear-SPContentDatabaseSyncData cmdlet clears User Profile synchronization information from the content databases in the farm that haven't been synchronized for the past n days.

-- Update-SPUserProfileSync - The new Update-SPUserProfileSync cmdlet updates the User Profile synchronization settings to specify the main synchronization schedule, the sweep schedule to identify new users, and which web applications should be excluded from synchronization.
-Note: This cmdlet will be renamed to Update-SPProfileSync in a future build.
+- Update-SPProfileSync - The new Update-SPProfileSync cmdlet updates the User Profile synchronization settings to specify the main synchronization schedule, the sweep schedule to identify new users, and which web applications should be excluded from synchronization.

 The "stsadm.exe -o sync" command will still be supported for backward compatibility.